s7manth/tp/docs/UserGuide.md

 ### Editing the data file

+TAilor data are saved as a JSON file `[JAR file location]/data/contactlist.json`.
-TAilor data are saved as a JSON file `[JAR file location]/data/TAilor.json`.
-Advanced users are welcome to update data directly by editing that data file.
+Task List data is also saved as a JSON file `[JAR file location]/data/tasklist.json`.
+Advanced users are welcome to update the data directly by editing those data files.

 <div markdown="span" class="alert alert-warning"> :exclamation: **Caution:**
 If your changes to the data file makes its format invalid, TAilor will discard all data and start with an empty data file at the next run.

+To reset the files, perform any command that changes the contact list or task list (ie add new task, add new contact).
+WARNING: This will override the pre-existing data with the new data you entered.
 </div>

 --------------------------------------------------------------------------------------------------------------------